Riverton, Kansas

 Riverton is a census-designated place (CDP) in Cherokee County, Kansas, United States.
 As of the 2020 census, the population was 771.
-It is located at the junction of K-66 (former U.S. Route 66) and U.S. Route 69 Alternate and U.S. Route 400, near the Spring River.
-It is one of only three communities in Kansas along former U.S. Route 66.
+It is located at the junction of K-66, U.S. Route 69 Alternate (US 69 Alt.), and US 400, near the Spring River.

 History

 The first post office in Riverton was established in 1919.

 Geography

 Riverton is located in southeastern Cherokee County near the southeastern corner of Kansas.
-Along K-66, Galena, Kansas, is 3.5 mi to the east, and Joplin, Missouri, is 10 mi to the east.
-Pittsburg, Kansas, is 23 mi to the north via US 400 and US 69.
-Baxter Springs, Kansas, is 4.5 mi to the southwest, and Miami, Oklahoma, is 20 mi to the southwest via US 69A.
+Along K-66, Galena is 3.5 mi to the east, and Joplin is 10 mi to the east.
+Pittsburg is 23 mi to the north via US 400 and US 69.
+Baxter Springs is 4.5 mi to the southwest, and Miami, Oklahoma, is 20 mi to the southwest via US 69 Alt..

 The eastern and southern edges of the CDP ars formed by the Spring River, which flows south to the Neosho River in Oklahoma.
 The CDP of Lowell is to the south across the Spring River.